-As of Dec ember : 31,
+As of December 31,

 2015 2014

-Investment in foreign subsidiaries \$ 6,679,093 \$ 5,850,632
+Investment in foreign subsidiaries \$6,679,093 \$5,850,632

 - F. The Company has met the requirement of "Incentives for Emerging Important Strategic Industries in Manufacturing and Technology Services" for its capitalization plans in 2007 and is exempted from income tax for revenues arising from the assembly and testing of certain integrated circuit products for a five-year period from 2015.
-The five-year income tax exemptions were expired in December 2019. - G. The income tax returns of the Company have been assessed and approved by the Tax Authority through 2013. - H. According to the amended Enterprise Income Tax Law of P.R.C., the income tax rate adopted in subsidiary, Siliconware Technology (Suzhou) Limited, is 25%.
+The five-year income tax exemptions were expired in December 2019. - G. The income tax returns of the Company have been assessed and approved by the Tax Authority through 2013.